13+ Incredible Things To Do In Troy NY: From Gilded Age To Urban Hip

 Travel experts Malerie Yolen-Cohen and Sandra Foyt share all-in-one destination guides for the best romantic getaways.
 Although they generally publish independent articles, this is their collection of collaborative posts.
 Malerie’s focus and specialty is the Northeastern USA, and she is the Author of the cross-country travel guide, Stay On Route 6; Your Guide to All 3562 Miles of Transcontinental Route 6.
 Originally from the Caribbean, but based in New York's Capital Region for over twenty years, Sandra specializes in warm-climate destinations.

-10 thoughts on “13+ Incredible Things To Do In Troy NY: From Gilded Age To Urban Hip”
+10 thoughts on “13+ Incredible Things To Do In Troy NY: An Empire State Gem”

 1. Where to stay?
 A true treat in Troy is a stay at Gardner Farm Inn on Brunswick Road.